 Our main goal at Carbonear Dental is to stop your pain.
 If you have a dental emergency, such as a lost tooth, tooth ache or lost filling, our dentists will see you promptly.
-We encourage you to walk-in so we can treat you even sooner!
+Same-day services get you out of pain quickly.

 When it comes to dental emergencies, we've seen it all!
 Here are some common dental emergencies and how you should handle them.